Quantum4HEP/QUnfold/README.md

 tox -e RooUnfold
 ```

-enter the `RooUnfold/unfolding.sh` bash script to modify the unfolding parameters.
+open the `RooUnfold/unfolding.sh` bash script to modify the unfolding parameters.

 ### Tests

-Tu run the studies tests run (optional):
+Tu run the tests related to the functions developed for the studies run (optional):

 ```shell
 tox -e tests